Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Statistical guarantees for shallow linear neural networks

-for a $\AppSta\in[0,\infty)$.
-Employing gradient based algorithms (in finite time), we can expect to get close to a stationary point in the sense that $\ParamStaAp\approx\ParamSta$~\citep{lei2019stochastic}.
+\end{linenomath} for a $\AppSta\in[0,\infty)$.
+Our definition of approximate stationary points in~\eqref{approx-sta} is closely related to the typical definitions in the literature that impose some bounds on the norm of the gradient vectors (see Appendix Section~\ref{Sec:DynApS} for a detailed description).
+Employing gradient-based algorithms (in finite time), we can expect to get close to a stationary point in the sense that $\ParamStaAp\approx\ParamSta$~\citep{ghadimi2013stochastic,lei2019stochastic}.
 Then also $\normone{\ParamStaAp}\approx\normone{\ParamSta}$, which means that an approximation of a reasonable stationary point is also reasonable once $\AppSta$ is small enough.
-Then, we extract statistical guarantees for every practical network indexed by an approximate-reasonable stationary as following: \begin{theorem}[Statistical Guarantees for Approximate Stationary Points] Suppose that $(\StaOutAp,\StaInAp)$ is a $\AppSta-$approximate stationary point and that the conditions of Theorem~\ref{OracleInSta} are satisfied.
-Then, we have
+Then, we extract statistical guarantees for every practical network indexed by an approximate-reasonable stationary as follows: \begin{theorem}[Statistical Guarantees for Approximate Stationary Points of Shallow Linear Networks] Suppose that $(\StaOutAp,\StaInAp)$ is a $\AppSta-$approximate stationary point and that the conditions of Theorem~\ref{OracleInSta} are satisfied.
+Then, we have \begin{linenomath}